-Retail sales from eCommerce platforms continue to grow, but the market is filled with various ERP solutions.
-Some are better suited to small businesses, while others are a good fit for companies within specific industries or verticals, such as food production or the fashion industry.
-Features like inventory management, shop floor control, price estimation, weight analysis, and more are just as important as keeping track of sales and deals being made on your eCommerce platform.
-If your company is looking for an upgrade, here are the 8 best ERP solutions for eCommerce and other online businesses.
+Retail sales from e-commerce platforms continue to grow, but the market is filled with various ERP solutions.
+Some are better suited to small businesses, while others are a good fit for companies within specific industries or verticals, such as food production or fashion.
+Features like inventory management, shop floor control, price estimation, weight analysis, and more are just as important as keeping track of sales and deals being made on your e-commerce platform.
+If your company is looking for an upgrade, here are the 8 best ERP solutions for e-commerce and other online businesses.

-DDI System offers an ERP that specifically targets distributors and businesses with a large focus on eCommerce.
-This vendor’s technology and industry-specific experience equips distributors with the ability to drive operational excellence, improve margins, and thrive in today’s competitive, changing marketplace.
-Inform eCommerce Pro allows users to leverage the sophistication of a physical store with the immediacy and convenience of online buying.
+DDI System’s ERP specifically targets distributors and e-commerce businesses.
+The company’s technology and industry-specific experience equip clients with the tools needed to improve operations, boost margins, and thrive in a competitive, changing marketplace.
+Inform eCommerce Pro can leverage the sophistication of a physical store with the immediacy and convenience of online buying.
 Features include a powerful Magento eCommerce platform, real-time ERP integration for accurate inventory levels and pricing, and unified visibility to orders, quotes, and invoices.

-ECI Software Solutions provides business and e-commerce solutions, offering on-premise and cloud-based technologies.
-For more than 20 years, ECI Software has served the manufacturing, office supplies, service technology, contract office furniture, lumber and building materials, hardware and jan/san sectors.
-With small and medium sized organizations in mind, ECI offers: Macola ERP for manufacturers and distributors, JobBOSS for shop management, MAX ERP for discrete manufacturers, and M1, a powerful all-in-one ERP for manufacturers.
-ECI offers ERP solutions for a range of industries such as Hardware Retailers, Lumber & Building, Office Tech, Equipment Maintenance, and more.
+ECI Software Solutions provides business and e-commerce solutions via on-premise and cloud-based technologies.
+ECI Software has served the manufacturing, office supplies, service technology, contract office furniture, lumber and building materials, hardware, and jan/san sectors for over 20 years.
+ECI offers Macola ERP for manufacturers and distributors, JobBOSS for shop management, MAX ERP for discrete manufacturers, and M1, a powerful all-in-one ERP, for manufacturers operating in various industries.